Outside working hours

 - give the reason you believe it should be removed

-- tell us which Somerset district it is in (Mendip, Sedgemoor, South Somerset, or Somerset West and Taunton Council)
+- tell us which Somerset area it is in (Mendip, Sedgemoor, South Somerset, West Somerset or Taunton)

 We will look at all the suggestions we receive in line with the relevant laws and regulations and, where appropriate. we will remove the sign.